 Location: India has a hot tropical climate.
 Summer in most parts of India is extremely hot and dry.
 It begins in April and lasts until the beginning of October, with temperatures peaking in June.
 Because a large portion of the population lives in hot and dry climates, soft drink consumption is likely to rise in the foreseeable future.

 Let’s look at the Financial Performance of Varun Beverages

-Varun Beverages is well-positioned to leverage the PepsiCo brand to increase market penetration in licensed territories and distribution in underpenetrated regions.
+Varun Beverages is well-positioned to leverage the PepsiCo brand to increase market penetration in licensed territories and distribution in under-penetrated regions like MP, Odisha, Bihar, Jharkhand & Chhattisgarh.
 They plan to diversify their portfolio to periodically launch innovative products in select markets in line with changing consumer preferences.
-They focus on non-cola carbonated beverages, NCBs, and bottled water as it provides significant growth opportunities.
-Varun Beverages is looking to clock operating margins in the range of 20-21% and reduce the debt of the Company by ~40%-45% from its current level.
+Varun Beverages has been reducing its debt and its Debt-Equity ratio was 0.4x as on June 30, 2022 and Debt-EBITDA ratio stood at 0.8x for the trailing twelve months EBITDA.

 However, as with such companies, risks like raw material (like sugar, PET) price inflation can impact the Company’s performance.
 In addition, termination or non-renewal of PepsiCo India’s agreements could affect the Company’s performance.

 So we will have to wait and see how Varun Beverages develops from here on out.